Introduction

 Assessing Supply Chain Risks

-Understanding potential risks in the vendor’s supply chain is crucial for importers:
+Understanding potential risks in the vendor’s supply chain is crucial for importers to understand how to conduct vendor due diligence as an importer in 2025:

 Supply Chain Mapping